genderspaces/prototype/_events/autism-support.md

 # Summary information
 quick-description: Private sessions with our expert volunteers

 audience: "Autistic people.
-You do not need to have been diagnosed."
+You do not need a diagnosis."
 also-welcome: ""

 venue-name: "Nottingham City Asperger Service"